-Do you need a nutrient-packed breakfast or vibrant, an uplifting snack that tastes as good as it looks?
+Do you need a nutrient-packed breakfast or a vibrant, uplifting snack that tastes as good as it looks?

 This pomegranate smoothie is a powerhouse of nutrients and a unique blend of healthy fats and protein.